Shashi7083/Career-Spot/README.md

-# Carrier-Spot
+# Career-Spot
-App where you can find all internship and list of top hiring company with their carrier pages.
+App where you can find all internship and list of top hiring company with their career pages.